 \subsection{Overall Architecture}

-\todone{why a pushdown automaton and not simply use the IDEs complaint of unclosed context?} Figure~\ref{fig:pipeline} shows the architecture of our approach.
+\todone{why a pushdown automaton and not simply use the IDEs complaint of unclosed context?} Fig.~\ref{fig:pipeline} shows the architecture of our approach.
 When the IDE flags an error (step 1) we first pass the program through a block-nesting error checker (2), which is a simple pushdown automaton, that checks the program's nesting structure.
 If block-related issue is found, it's sent from (2) to \blkfix (3) a transformer model (as provided in the open-source \oldname implementation~\cite{ahmed2021learning}) for repair.
 In either case, the code, hopefully now free of block-nesting errors, is sent to step 4, where we try to locate the erroneous line using \javac.
 We identify the line that \javac associates with the syntax error, and pass it on to \linefix (step 5) with the error message.
 In some cases, \linefix can fix it directly; in others, it passes a token position to \unkfix (6), primarily to fix errors in identifier usage.
 Finally, the fixed code is returned as a suggestion to the IDE (7).

-We separate the line-level repairs into \linefix and \unkfix to eke out more functions out of deep-learning model capacity. \linefix outputs one of 154 possible editing commands, to insert/delete/change delimiters, keywords, operators, or identifiers.
-We limit its output vocabulary to 154; the full list is made available in supplementary materials.
+We separate the line-level repairs into \linefix and \unkfix to eke out more functions out of deep-learning model capacity. \linefix outputs one of 154 possible editing commands, to insert/delete/substitute delimiters, keywords, operators, or identifiers.
+We limit its output vocabulary to 154.
 This limitation improves performance, but results in more ``unknown'' fixes, as described further below (\S~\ref{sec:linefix}).
 These unknowns are resolved by the final DNN model, \unkfix. \unkfix uses a high-capacity masked-language model to suggest a fix (usually an identifier being renamed or inserted) given a location.
 In combination, these elements allow us to substantially surpass the state-of-the-art.

-\subsection{{\tt Javac} errors: Promises and Perils}
+\subsection{{\tt javac} errors: Promises and Perils}